imandhillon/Notebooks/README.md

+# Notebooks

-# Developing foundations in ML and mathematics
+## Developing foundations in ML and mathematics